UKCloud/documentation/articles/azure/azs-how-create-spn-cli.md

 - [Create an Azure Service Principal Name with Azure CLI 2.0 for 2018-03-01-hybrid profile](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-2018-03-01-hybrid)

 > [!NOTE]
-> There is currently no document for the 2019-03-01-hybrid profile for either of the above documents.
+> There is currently no documentation for the 2019-03-01-hybrid profile.

 ## Overview of the creation process for Azure Stack Hub SPN